xamarin/WebSharp/docs/tutorials/geolocation/README.md

  1. If you'd like to restrict requests to a specific IP address, do so now.
  1. Click **Create**.

-Your API key should be 40 characters long, and begin with `AIza`.
+Your API key should be 40 characters long and begin with `AIza`.

-**Important:** This key should be kept secret on your server.
+**Important:** This key should be kept a secret on your server.

 ## Creating the application